Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Learning Outcomes

-- Articulate a detailed understanding of protein structure, molecular interactions and how these features define the functions of enzymes and signalling molecules
+- Articulate a detailed understanding of protein structure, molecular interactions and how these features define the functions of enzymes and signaling molecules

 - Identify and critically evaluate relevant information about protein structure, function and engineering in primary sources and authoritative databases